 Be conscious of your water consumption.
 Toilets, showerheads, and faucets have all become more eco-friendly over the years.
 There are low-flow, EPA approved WaterSense bathroom appliances that will save gallons of water per years and effectively save you money.

 Also, be efficient with your storage.
 Towels, toilet paper, and other frequently used items should be readily accessible.
 There’s nothing more frustrating than having to sprint out of the bathroom after getting out of the shower to grab a towel while your dog gives you a confused look.
 Having space for these items, whether they are under your bathroom countertops, in a quaint wicker basket, or in a small closet, you will be thankful for leaving these items within immediate reach.

 Picking the materials for the bathroom is highly important for the long run.
 Wooden and plywood countertops that were popular a couple of decades ago are still in many bathrooms today.
 Upgrading these materials to more durable ones like granite, marble, quartz, quartzite and other natural stones will provide reliable surfaces that will endure the test of time.

 Granite counters are one of the strongest materials that you can put into your bathroom.
 A material such as Bianco Antico will provide a beautiful and sturdy bathroom countertop option.
 White marble counters are a classic option that will provide a luxurious and elegant look.
-Marble counters are certainty durable enough for the bathroom, since they aren’t faced with the high traffic flow or acidic liquids that the kitchen is.
-Quartzite vanities are another great option that have a durability similar to granite but an appearance that’s nearly on par with white marble.
+Marble counters are certainly durable enough for the bathroom since they aren’t faced with the high traffic flow or acidic liquids that the kitchen is.
+Quartzite vanities are another great option that has a durability similar to granite but an appearance that’s nearly on par with white marble.
 Quartz is a non-porous material that will not require any sealing and is similar in strength to granite counters.